Panama Don Julian Pacamara

 A view of the Horqueta Mountains with the Barú Volcano in the distance.

-This is the second year that we are able to offer this coffee which is otherwise hard to come by due to the majority of the market being located in Asia.
+This is the third year that we are able to offer this coffee which is otherwise hard to come by due to the majority of the market being located in Asia.
 We are pleased to have a relationship with this farm and look forward to maintaining it for years to come.
 The coffee after harvest underwent traditional washed processing at Casa Ruiz where it was later finish when dry milled.
 After purchasing the coffee was vacuum packed to our specifications and shipped in boxes to our roasting plant.

 Can you find the coffee trees within this preserve?